HubertHuang2002/Real-Time_News_Summary_Platform/README.md

 <img src="/image/web01.png" alt="Main UI" width="400"/>

-When a user accesses the platform via the frontend, the system checks if there are web Crawling records from the past hour.
+When a user accesses the platform via the frontend, the system checks if there are web scraping records from the past hour.

-**If records exist within the past hour**, the system considers the news data sufficiently up-to-date and directly retrieves the stored web Crawling ing data from the backend server to display it on the frontend.
+**If records exist within the past hour**, the system considers the news data sufficiently up-to-date and directly retrieves the stored web scraping ing data from the backend server to display it on the frontend.

-**If no records exist within the past hour**, the backend performs real-time web Crawling to collect the latest news data.
+**If no records exist within the past hour**, the backend performs real-time web scraping to collect the latest news data.
 This data is then processed using LLM to generate summaries, which are stored for future use and subsequently displayed on the frontend.

-This design was implemented because **real-time web Crawling** takes longer than initially anticipated.
+This design was implemented because **real-time web scraping** takes longer than initially anticipated.
 To avoid prolonged loading times during user interaction, we introduced this mechanism to balance efficiency and responsiveness.

 ### Usage Instructions and Demonstration
 Please follow these steps to run the program: